Laboratory of Soil Organic Matter

 We provide these analyses:

-- chemical - organic matter content, soil carbon sequestration, contents of available and total nutrients (C, N, P), pH, conductivity
+- chemical - organic matter content, soil carbon sequestration, contents of available and total nutrients (C, N, P), pH, conductivity, content of neutral sugars

-- microbial - soil respiration, microbial biomass C and N content, phospholipid fatty acids (PLFA)
+- microbial - soil respiration, microbial biomass C and N content, glomalin (GRSP), phospholipid fatty acids (PLFA)

-We take part in top research in the public interest in the frame of Strategy AV21 Foods for the Future.
+We take part in top research in the public interest in the frame of Strategy AV21 Foods for the Future (2020-2024) and Strategy AV21 Sustainable Food Production and Consumption (2025-2029).

-We cooperate with students from high schools (Open Science, Středoškolská odborná činnost) and universities (bachelor and master theses).
+We cooperate with students from high schools (Open Science, Středoškolská odborná činnost) and universities (bachelor, master and PhD theses).

 Research projects